 *** Breeding Plans***

-Please read on to learn about our breeding philosophy and methods, and how to apply for a puppy.
-Be sure to check out our puppy blog for photos and regular updates!
+Please read on to learn about my breeding philosophy and methods, and how to apply for a puppy.
+Be sure to check out my puppy blog for photos and regular updates!

-This breeding will be performed with the goal of producing our next working dog for the farm, and hopefully a nice trial prospect as well.
+My goal in breeding is always to produce my next working dog for the farm, and hopefully a nice trial prospect as well.
 Puppies will be naturally reared and raised using Puppy Culture techniques (see below for more information on these methods).

-Because these puppies will grow to become high drive working dogs, we will not be placing them in pet homes.
+Because these puppies will grow to become high drive working dogs, I will not be placing them in pet homes.
 If you are seeking a pet companion dog, please consider rescue.
-Half of our dogs are rescues and we can attest to what wonderful loving friends, companions, and performance partners they make.
+I have adopted many rescue dogs over the years, and can attest to what wonderful loving friends, companions, and performance partners they make.

-To read the details on how we raise a litter, please join us on our puppy blog!
-There we have posted status updates, puppy rearing information, and of course lots of pictures and videos.
+To read the details on how I raise a litter, please join my on my puppy blog!
+There you will find a collection of posts with puppy rearing information, and of course lots of pictures and videos.

-Please note, while we consider every application on a case by case basis, in general we do not:
+Please note, while I consider every application on a case by case basis, in general I do not:

 - Sell puppies to homes with children under 12

 - Let puppies leave their mother before 10 weeks of age